justaguyalways/justaguyalways.github.io/index.md

   **"ToxVidLM: A Multimodal Framework for Toxicity Detection in Code-Mixed Videos"**
   accepted at the **Findings of ACL 2024**.
 See you in **Thailand**!

----

 ### November 2023
 Paper titled
 **"HateThaiSent: Sentiment-Aided Hate Speech Detection in Thai Language"**
 accepted at **IEEE Transactions on Computational Social Systems (IEEE TCSS)**.
-This work was done as part of my **research internship** at
+This work was done as part of my research internship at
 [**KMITL, Thailand**](https://www.kmitl.ac.th/).

----

 ### May 2023
 Paper titled